Internationalization support

 To test Salesforce in a different language, simply follow the normal process of mapping test steps in the Test Builder.
 Automation will detect the language automatically and map test steps as usual.

-In the example below, Automation is testing Salesforce in French.
+In the example below, Automation is testing Salesforce in Danish.

 The following test step illustrates mapping a new Opportunity.

-You can see that the page and fields have been recognized automatically with both their French labels and their English translations.
+You can see that the page and fields have been recognized automatically with both their Danish labels and their English translations.

 In Automation, the above test steps appear as follows: